giuliaforsythe/research-notebook/module2_notes.md

-ethical, moral, and legal dimensions
+consider the ethical, moral, and legal dimensions of big data research